CRowdCLassic/Documentation/README.md

 *** There is a 200 000 premine left in the original blockchain but it cannot be accessed until next year.
 The matter will be investigated further.

 Summary:
 Enough is enough.
 After continuously watching the slow degradation of the Crowdcoin project for the past few months(not to mention the price), a decision was made to support the current blockchain and Neoscrypt algo.
-To do so a fork has to be done - snapshot was taken at 12.11.18 19:34 EET.
+To do so a fork has to be done - snapshot was taken at 12.11.18 17:34 UTC.

 Content:
 Quick roadmap: